 In another embodiment of the present system, the cameras in the network may be mobile instead of stationary in a fixed sensor grid.
 In this case, self-organizing aspects of the mobile sensor grid track mobile objects in real time.
-One work in collective robotics, is in cinematography, which requires multiple transportable perspectives of mobile subjects.
+One application of this complex system, which draws on earlier work in collective robotics, is in cinematography, which requires multiple transportable perspectives of mobile subjects.
 The complex dynamics of a mobile sensor network provides complex feedback in this manifestation of the present system.